James Obst

-James Obst (born August 3, 1990) is a poker player from Adelaide, Australia and World Series of Poker bracelet winner.
+James Obst (born 3 August 1990) is a poker player from Adelaide, Australia, and a World Series of Poker bracelet winner.
 He attended St Peter's College in Adelaide.

 Career

 Obst was an accomplished junior chess player, representing Australia three times at the World Junior Chess Championship.
 He began playing poker at the age of 14.
-He started with No Limit Holdem in 2cents/ 4cents and then tried Stud Hi Lo.
+He started with no-limit hold 'em in 2/4 cents and then tried Stud Hi-Lo.

-Under the name "Andy McLEOD", Obst has won four Spring Championship of Online Poker titles, a World Championship of Online Poker title, and one Full Tilt Online Poker Series tournament.
-By the age of 19, he had already won more than $1.5 Million online.
+Under the name "Andy McLEOD" (a nod to former Adelaide Crows footballer Andrew McLeod), Obst has won four Spring Championship of Online Poker titles, a World Championship of Online Poker title, and one Full Tilt Online Poker Series tournament.
+By the age of 19, he had already won more than $1.5 million online.

 Obst's first recorded live tournament cash came in 2009.
-At the WSOP, he has cashed 30 times and made seven final tables.
+At the WSOP, he has cashed 44 times and made 16 top-10 finishes.
 After twice finishing runner-up, Obst won his first bracelet in 2017 in the $10,000 Razz Championship, earning $265,000.
-His largest cash came from a 13th-place finish at the WSOP Main Event in 2016 for $427,000.
+His largest cash came from a 13th-place finish at the WSOP Main Event in 2016 for $427,930.
+In the 2024 WSOP, he won his second bracelet in the $10,000 Seven Card Stud Championship event.

-As of 2017 Obst's live tournament winnings exceed $2,511,000.
-His 21 WSOP cashes account for $1,561,000 of those winnings.
+As of June 2023, Obst's live earnings exceed US$3,137,000.
+His 44 WSOP cashes account for more than $2.2 million of those winnings.

-James Obst did some coaching for online website RunItOnce.

 World Series of Poker bracelets

 Personal life

-In his free time, James Obst still plays chess, and enjoys Tennis and Golf.
+In his free time, Obst still plays chess, and he enjoys tennis and golf.